 The happier you are, the happier you will be with your children.
 Ask yourself:

 Reflect on the positives and highlight successes, big and small.
 At the end of the day, share one thing that’s gone well.
-Put up a board and have everyone write one thing they’ve learned that day.
-This will also help reflect on home schooling.
-Learning isn’t just about what is on the curriculum.
+Write in a notebook.
+Or put up a board and have everyone write one thing they’ve learned that day.

 Seeing other families doing well on social media can make you feel guilty.
 But remember: people only post the good.
-Yes, they are having fun in the park right now.
-What you don’t see is they also spent 30 minutes convincing a toddler to put shoes on.
+You might see them in the park.
+But they probably won’t post about 30 minutes they spent trying to get their toddler to put shoes on.

-Limit your use of social media.
+If helpful, limit how much you use social media.
 It might be useful to have a ‘clear out’ of the people you are following/friends with.
 If deleting someone is not an option, you can mute or hide their posts without them knowing.

 We take your safety and privacy seriously